World Malaria Day

 Doctors will be able to diagnose malaria during an appointment through a physical exam and blood tests.
 These tests will show:

-> If you have malaria
+• If you have malaria

-> what type of malaria you have
+• What type of malaria do you have

-> If the infection is caused by a parasite that’s resistant to certain types of drugs
+• If the infection is caused by a parasite that’s resistant to certain types of drugs

-> If the disease has caused anaemia
+• If the disease has caused anaemia

-> If the disease has affected your vital organs
+• If the disease has affected your vital organs

 Malaria Treatment:

-With malaria having the risk of being a life-threatening disease, treatment for this disease is typically provided in the hospital.
-Treatment differs depending on which type of parasite you have.
 The doctors will prescribe and administer medications until the malaria is no longer in your system.
 However, they do tend to give you a second dose of medication to prevent a relapse in the future.

 How can you get involved?

 As an individual, you can show your support through the use of social media.
-Use the campaign hashtags, #readytobeatmalaria and #endmalaria to show you are declaring to beat malaria this #worldmalariaday and ‘like’ and share World Malaria Day campaign materials on Twitter, Facebook, Instagram and Linked-In.
-To find out more, please visit here
+Use the campaign hashtags #readytobeatmalaria and #endmalaria to show you are declaring to beat malaria this #worldmalariaday and ‘like’ and share World Malaria Day campaign materials on Twitter, Facebook, Instagram and Linked-In.

 Note: All material on this website is provided for your information only and may not be construed as medical advice or instruction.
 No action or inaction should be taken based solely on the contents of this information; instead, readers should consult appropriate health professionals on and matter relating to their health and well-being.
 The information and opinions expressed here are believed to be accurate, based on the best judgement available to the authors, and readers who fail to consult with appropriate health authorities assume the risk of any injuries.
 Errors and Omissions Excepted.
 Terms and Conditions Apply.